adildon/consciousnessresearch.github.io/README.md

 ## About

-This project hosts the public website of the **Consciousness Research Centre**, maintained by Dev Bhagavān (Ādyaśakti Svāmī), presenting original reflections, translations, and commentaries on Vedic and Buddhist philosophy, weaving ancient wisdom into contemporary life.
+This project hosts the public website of the **Consciousness Research Centre**, maintained by Dev Priyānanda Svāmī Bhagavān, presenting original reflections, translations, and commentaries on Vedic and Buddhist philosophy, weaving ancient wisdom into contemporary life.

 The vision:
 - **Evergreen content** – durable writings available for generations.